NASA-AMMOS/3DTilesRendererJS/src/plugins/README.md

 deleteShape( shape: Object3D ): void
 ```

-Deletes the given shape and regenerates teh tile flattening.
+Deletes the given shape and regenerates the tile flattening.

 ### clearShapes